OCA/l10n-thailand/l10n_th_partner/readme/DESCRIPTION.md

-This module add branch on res.company and res.partner.
+This module adds branch management to `res.company` and `res.partner`.

-This module can computes Name of res.users and res.partner
+It also enhances name computation for `res.users` and `res.partner` based on the entity type:

-- Individual: computes Name by Title, First name and Last name
+- Individual: Computes the name using Title, First Name, and Last Name.
-- Company: computes Name by Legal Form
+- Company: Computes the name based on the Legal Form.

-This module also make sure that following object's name will work with multi-lang.

-- res.partner
-- res.users
-- hr.employee